mgsx-dev/gdx-gltf/README.md

 Demo is shipped with a pre-generated lighting environment.
-If you want to use others or generate them yourself, please [read IBL guide](IBL.md)
+If you want to use others or generate them yourself, please [read IBL guide](IBL.md) Alternatively this library provide some quick IBL generators, it's not as accurate as HDRI based IBL but can be useful to quickly setup a lighting environement. see **IBLBuilder** class.

 # More about the library